 Delia Derbyshire Day has developed as a result of the Delia Derbyshire Archive being donated to The University of Manchester in 2007 by the composer and archivist of the BBC Radiophonic Workshop, Mark Ayres.

-The archive has since expanded as more items have been acquired or donated to John Rylands Library including Delia’s schoolbooks/juvenile papers and donations of films with music composed by Delia.
+The archive has since expanded as more items have been acquired or donated to the John Rylands Library including Delia’s schoolbooks/juvenile papers and donations of films with music composed by Delia.

-Delia’s archive is a fascinating treasure trove of electronic music heritage that can be a source of inspiration and education about the working process of a key figure in the development of electronic music in Britain as well as the history of electronic music in general.
+Delia’s archive is a treasure trove of electronic music heritage that can be a source of inspiration and education about the life and working process of a key figure in the development of electronic music in Britain as well as the history of electronic music in general.

-The DD Archive is housed at John Rylands Library which is open to the public (you do not have to be attached to the University to become a reader).
+The Delia Derbyshire Archive is housed at the John Rylands Research Institute and Library which is open to the public (you do not have to be attached to the University to become a reader and access the archive).

-The archive contains 267 audio tapes that have been digitized and are available to listen to at the library, including make-up tapes (uncovering the process of how Delia made her music) and recordings from radio and albums by the likes of Art Blakey, Karlheinz Stockhausen, Yusef Lateef and Can.
-The tapes are largely related to Derbyshire’s freelance projects as most of her work for the BBC is kept in the BBC Archive Centre at Perivale.
+The archive contains 267 audio tapes that have been digitized and are available to listen to at the library, including make-up tapes (uncovering the process of how Delia made her music for productions such as Amor Dei and ‘Blue Veils and Golden Sands’) and recordings from radio and albums by the likes of Art Blakey, Karlheinz Stockhausen, Yusef Lateef and Can.
+The tapes are largely related to Derbyshire’s freelance projects (including the 1967 RSC production of Macbeth and the first edition of the Brighton Festival) as most of her work for the BBC, such as Doctor Who, is kept in the BBC Archive Centre at Perivale.
 There are also film donations from Madelon Hooykaas, an audio interview with Delia from Jo Hutton and a 90 second demo cue for an unmade film from the early 1980s donated by the visual artist Elisabeth Kozmian.

 The physical items include books (about music and electronic music), working notes, correspondence and letters referring to Delia’s work, sound cue sheets, interview transcriptions and newspaper cuttings as well as childhood school notebooks and drawings.